What Are The Three layers Of Skin

 Subcutaneous Tissue - Hypodermis

 The subcutaneous layer is located just below the dermis.
 It is a layer of fat also known as subcutaneous tissue or the hypodermis.
 It is made up of loose connective and adipose tissue.
 The hypodermis aids in metabolism and insulates the skin.
-Inflammation in the hypodermis can cause skin dimpling or cellulitis.Liquid error: Could not find asset snippets/relatedblogs.liquid
+Inflammation in the hypodermis can cause skin dimpling or cellulitis.Liquid error (templates/article line 10): Could not find asset snippets/relatedblogs.liquid